Specialized Testing and Diagnostic Services for Women and Babies

 - Multiple gestation (twins, triplets or quadruplets, for example)

 - Platelet alloimmunization (Rh complications)

 - Two weeks have elapsed since your due date without delivery

 What Services are Provided at the Fetal Assessment Center?

 Loyola’s Fetal Assessment Center offers numerous outpatient tests to provide an accurate diagnosis as quickly as possible.
 Our diagnostic tests and services include:

 - Advanced obstetric ultrasound — Using high-frequency sound waves, your Loyola technologist can produce moving images to monitor the health and development of your baby during pregnancy.
-This test is painless, non-invasive, uses no radiation and can be used to detect conditions that could affect the baby’s development and delivery.
-Learn more about ultrasounds.
+Ultrasounds are painless, non-invasive, uses no radiation and can be used to detect conditions that could affect the baby’s development and delivery.

 - Alpha fetoprotein (AFP) blood test — AFP screening is offered to all pregnant women and is most accurate between 16 and 18 weeks of pregnancy.
 This non-invasive blood test may signal the need for further testing to determine if the baby is at risk for abnormalities or defects such as spina bifida, anencephaly, Down syndrome or Edwards syndrome.